ruby-amqp/amq-protocol/README.md

 ## Development

+Make sure you have Python, pip and the mako templating package installed:

+    pip install mako

-Make sure you have Python and the mako templating package installed. amq-protocol uses RabbitMQ protocol code generation library that is in Python, so there is some Python involved in the build.
-Don't fret.
+amq-protocol uses RabbitMQ protocol code generation library that is in Python, so there is some Python involved in the build.

 To regenerate `lib/amq/protocol/client.rb` from the source (`protocol.rb.pytemplate`), run